County council: 1899–1922

 The first county council elections were held on 6 April 1899, and the first business of their inaugural meetings being the appointment of additional members.
 The triennial elections were postponed in 1914 on the outbreak of World War I.

-The Local Government (Ireland) Act, 1919 introduced proportional representation to county councils: all councillors were to be elected by single transferable vote from multi-member electoral areas.
-There was only one election under the new system, held in January 1920 (in urban areas) and on 2 June 1920 (in rural areas), during the Irish War of Independence.
+The Local Government (Ireland) Act 1919 introduced proportional representation by means of the single transferable vote to county councils, elected from multi-member electoral areas.
+Only one election was under the new system before independence, held in January 1920 (in urban areas) and on 2 June 1920 (in rural areas), during the Irish War of Independence.

 1922 to present

-The Irish Free State inherited the local authorities created by the United Kingdom legislation of 1898 and 1919, and elections were held on 23 June 1925.
-The first native legislation was the Local Government Act 1925.
+The Irish Free State inherited the local authorities created by the United Kingdom legislation.
+The first elections after independence were held on 23 June 1925, following amendments by the Local Government Act 1925.
 The act abolished rural district councils (except in County Dublin) and passed their powers to the county councils.
 At the following election all county councils were to be increased: the number of extra councillors was to be twice the number of abolished rural districts.
 The act set out the powers and duties of county councils and also gave the Minister for Local Government the power to dissolve councils if he was satisfied that "the duties of a local council are not being duly and effectually discharged".
 He could order new elections to be held, or transfer the power and properties of the council "to any body or persons or person he shall think fit".
 The power was widely used by ministers of all parties.
 For example, Kerry County Council was dissolved from 1930 to 1932, and from 1945 to 1948, with commissioners appointed to perform the council's function.

-The number of county councils was increased from 27 to 29 in 1994 when the Local Government (Dublin) Act 1993 split County Dublin into three counties: Dún Laoghaire–Rathdown, Fingal and South Dublin.
+The number of county councils was increased from 27 to 29 in 1994 when County Dublin was split under the Local Government (Dublin) Act 1993 into three new counties: Dún Laoghaire–Rathdown, Fingal and South Dublin.

-Since 2014 there are 28 county councils in operation, following the merger of North Tipperary and South Tipperary County Councils into a single Tipperary County Council, under the provisions of the Local Government Reform Act 2014.
+In 2014, under the Local Government Reform Act 2014, the number of county councils was again reduced: a merger of North Tipperary and South Tipperary County Councils created a single Tipperary County Council; and the city and county councils of Limerick and Waterford were merged to create Limerick City and County Council and Waterford City and County Council.